dace-de/google-data-ai-bootkon-docs/README.md

 2. Click on the links to view each lab's DOC file.
 3. Follow the instructions.

+## Recommended Code Editors

+To make the most out of the BootKon event, we suggest using one of these code editors for easy code editing and environment customization:

+### Mac & Windows:
+Visual Studio Code (VS Code)
+Sublime Text
+Atom
+Notepad++

+### Google Chromebooks:
+Visual Studio Code (VS Code)
+StackBlitz
+Gitpod

 ## Feedback

 If you have any feedback or issues, please open an issue in this repository or contact the repository maintainers.